javiersegovia/portfolio-v2/README.md

 # TypeScript NextJS Starter

-The purpose of this project is to serve as the basis for future developments.
+The purpose of this project is to serve as a base for future developments.